Welcome Class of 2025

 St. Thomas High School has a long tradition of providing a Basilian Catholic education to students from all socioeconomic backgrounds.
 The Basilian Fathers remain committed to assisting those families who may not be in a position to pay full tuition to attend St. Thomas High School.
 Each year, nearly one-third of our students receive academic scholarships or financial aid.

 ACADEMIC SCHOLARSHIP PROGRAM

 Merit-based academic scholarships are awarded annually to the top performing students in each grade level at St. Thomas High School.
-For incoming freshmen, merit scholarships are awarded for the first year based on a student’s score(s) on the High School Placement Test (HSPT) or the Independent School Entrance Exam (ISEE).
+For incoming freshmen, merit scholarships are awarded for the first year based on a student’s score(s) on the Independent School Entrance Exam (ISEE).
 In following years, these academic scholarships are based on academic standing, attendance and discipline.

 The George Clifford and Mary Theresa Gabel Scholarship was created to allow students with exceptional academic potential but limited financial means to fulfill the dream of an outstanding education.
 The scholarship is valued at 80% of the yearly tuition per year.
 Typically, two incoming freshmen are named Gabel Scholars every year.

 The LEC is a free resource for all students and is open daily during school hours and for extended lunches for students to seek assistance, conduct independent research, study, and work collaboratively.
-Full-time LEC specialists provide tutoring in math, science, writing, and foriegn language as well as support for the development of executive functioning skills.
+Full-time LEC specialists provide tutoring in math, science, writing, and world languages as well as support for the development of executive functioning skills.

 The St. Thomas High School Learning Enrichment Center facilitates the following classroom accommodations for students who meet the required criteria set forth by St. Thomas High School.